-The focus of this paper is on the repercussions of concealing new invention.
-An important question this paper leaves for future research is the incentive effects of this policy: by suspending patent examination and precluding commercialization, secrecy orders may discourage subsequent patenting or invention in sensitive subject matter by those who receive them.
-Concerns about the detrimental impact on domestic invention, namely stifling U.S. innovation and driving R&D abroad, were among those raised by the ABA and IPOA in their responses to the USPTO's 2012 request for comments.
-An answer to this question would complement existing literatures on both the incentive effects of intellectual property rights and the decision to patent.
+Although the focus of this paper is on the effects of concealment, a final remaining question is whether compulsory secrecy had an incentive effect on inventors and organizations doing research in sensitive technology areas: by holding up patent rights and precluding commercialization, secrecy orders could discourage patenting and invention altogether.
+Concerns about the detrimental impact on domestic invention, such as stifling U.S. innovation and driving R&D abroad, were among those raised by the ABA and IPOA in their responses to the USPTO's 2012 request for comments.
+An answer to this question is important to understanding the consequences of compulsory secrecy in a fully holistic way, and would complement existing literatures on both the incentive effects of intellectual property rights and the decision to patent.